winlover32/aws-security-automation/README.md

 # aws-security-automation
-Collection of scripts and resources for DevSecOps and Automated Incident Response Security
+Collection of scripts and resources for DevSecOps, Security Automation and Automated Incident Response Remediation

 ***